Firestorm108/5W-Laser-Cutter/journal.md

 <h1>July 22nd</h1>

 Insane work was put in today!
 I finished the entire core laser system, the belt tensioners confused me a bit but I got it done.
 I'm so proud of how clean this looks, and it looks like a great machine to have.
 Tomorrow I'll be working on the smart safety system + more safety features such as ventilation and the enclosure.
 I also learned a lot more about laser goggles even though it's extremely hard to find information about it, I think not many people give advice on them.
 I added a bed as well because it would be pretty bad if my laser burned the desk.
+I kinda locked in super hard and definitely the hardest part about today was the belt system.

 <img width="891" height="658" alt="CleanShot 2025-07-23 at 08 35 32" src="https://github.com/user-attachments/assets/ab896715-f0ff-47ef-9e66-b95b980b6418" />